Finders Explained – Be Careful

 Definition of a Dealer

 The “dealer” definition is a bit easier to address and to deal with.
-Section 2(a)(12) of the Securities Act of 1933 defines a “dealer” as “any person who engages either for all or part of his time, directly or indirectly, as an agent, broker, or principal, in the business of offering, buying, selling, or otherwise dealing or trading in securities issued by another person.”
-The definition excludes those buying or selling for their own account but includes someone doing so as part of a regular business.
+Section 2(a)(12) of the Securities Act of 1933 defines the term “dealer” as any person who engages either for all or part of his time, directly or indirectly, as agent, broker, or principal, in the business of offering, buying, selling, or otherwise dealing or trading in securities issued by another person.
+The definition excludes those buying or selling for their account but includes someone doing so as part of a regular business.

 The SEC is currently engaged in multiple lawsuits over the definition of “dealer.”
 Those matters deal with the “regular business” part of the definition and have little to do with the issue of a finder.
-The reality is that a finder introduces investors to investment and is rarely in the business of offering, dealing, or trading in securities.
+A finder introduces investors to investment and is rarely in the business of offering, dealing, or trading in securities.
+My firm represented the “dealer” in the latest SEC efforts to expand the definition of dealer, see, SEC’s Dealer Crackdown Wins in Court, Alarming Investment Firms.

 Definition of a Broker

 The more difficult term for a finder is “broker.”
-A broker is defined as “any person engaged in the business of effecting transactions in securities for the accounts of others.”15 U.S.C. § 78c(a)(4).
+A broker is “any person engaged in the business of effecting transactions in securities for the accounts of others.”15 U.S.C. § 78c(a)(4).

 Finder Findings are Fact Based

-The reason for the inconsistency is the fact that the determination of whether the finder is required to register as a broker or dealer is factually driven.
-The answer turns on what the finder does, whether he discusses the investment with the investor, whether he attends meetings, delivers offering material, engaged in negotiations of the investment, or engages in other conduct which would lead one to conclude that he was “inducing” the sale, or “effecting” the transaction or the type of fee for his services.
+Determining whether the finder must register as a broker or dealer is factually driven.
+The answer turns on what the finder does, whether he discusses the investment with the investor, whether he attends meetings, delivers offering material, engages in negotiations of the investment, or engages in other conduct which would lead one to conclude that he was “inducing” the sale, or “effecting” the transaction or the type of fee for his services.

 Compensation of Finders

-While most finders are paid on the basis of a percentage of funds raised, some are paid by the hour, others on a flat fee.
+While most finders are paid based on a percentage of funds raised, some are paid by the hour, others on a flat fee.
 The simple answer is the more involved the finder is, and the more his compensation is based on the funds raised, the more likely the requirement that he be registered as a broker or dealer.

 The SEC has traditionally focused on transaction-based compensation as a significant factor in determining whether the actor is a broker and required registration.
 This is not surprising since receiving transaction-based compensation is the hallmark of a salesman.
 Additionally, in the SEC’s view, paying someone based on the amount of the investment can create an incentive to engage in sales efforts and mislead investors.